 The first and most important rule in parenting is to do what feels right for you, your baby, and your family.

 Follow your instincts.
-If baby sleeps better on their side, do that.
+If your baby sleeps better on their side, do that.
 If the baby is hungry every hour, feed them!

-Cluster Feeding Issues
+Clustering Feeding Issues

 He spends 10-15 minutes on each side eating and then comfort nurses for about 30 minutes on the last side.